 In School Mentoring

-The In-School mentoring program provides children and youth in elementary school with a role model, a friend to talk with and someone to share the experiences of growing up.
+The In School Mentoring Program provides children and youth in a Saskatoon and Area Elementary school with a role model, a friend to talk with and someone to share the experiences of growing up.

-The In-School mentoring program requires a weekly visit of one hour for the duration of the school year.
-Matches do not meet outside of school, over the summer break or during school holidays.
+For one hour, once a week, during the duration of the school year, Mentors (Volunteers) meet with their Mentee (the child/youth) and engage in activities to help build their Mentee’s self-esteem.
+Matches (a Mentee + a Mentor) do not meet outside of school, over the summer break or during school holidays.

 –Grade 7 Student